black-hole-soft/game-show/README.md

 # Game Show
-This repo contains the source code and Kanban board for the Game Show development
+This repo contains the source code and Kanban board for the Game Show development<br>
+This game requires the hardware from https://www.quizgamebuzzers.com/